Shopmonkey alternatives for independent auto repair shops.

 What's the closest direct alternative to Shopmonkey?

 Tekmetric is the closest direct alternative on price, feature scope, and UI quality.
 Both are modern cloud SMS platforms with full RO workflow, parts catalogs, labor guides, inventory, and invoicing.
-Tekmetric tends to win on UI feel and tech adoption; Shopmonkey wins on integration breadth in some markets.
+Tekmetric wins on UI feel and tech adoption; Shopmonkey wins on integration breadth in some markets.
 Pricing is similar, so most shops switch between them for fit rather than cost.

 Is Pitlane a Shopmonkey alternative?